2004 Indian Ocean earthquake and tsunami: Humanitarian response

 A great deal of humanitarian aid was needed because of widespread damage to the infrastructure, shortages of food and water, and economic damage.
 Epidemics were of particular concern due to the high population density and tropical climate of the affected areas.
 The main concern of humanitarian and government agencies was to provide sanitation facilities and fresh drinking water to contain the spread of diseases such as cholera, diphtheria, dysentery, typhoid and hepatitis A and hepatitis B.

 There was also a great concern that the death toll could increase as disease and hunger spread.
 However, because of the initial quick response, this was minimized.

 In the days following the tsunami, significant effort was spent in burying bodies hurriedly due to fear of disease spreading.
 However, the public health risks may have been exaggerated, and therefore this may not have been the best way to allocate resources.
 The World Food Programme provided food aid to more than 1.3 million people affected by the tsunami.

 Nations all over the world provided over US$14 billion in aid for damaged regions, with the governments of Australia pledging US$819.9 million (including a US$760.6 million aid package for Indonesia), Germany offering US$660 million, Japan offering US$500 million, Canada offering US$343 million, Norway and the Netherlands offering both US$183 million, the United States offering US$35 million initially (increased to US$350 million), and the World Bank offering US$250 million.
 Also, Italy offered US$95 million, increased later to US$113 million of which US$42 million was donated by the population using the SMS system.
-Australia, India, Japan and the United States formed an ad-hoc corroborative group, and it was the origin of Quadrilateral Security Dialogue.
+Australia, India, Japan and the United States formed an ad-hoc corroborative group, and it was the origin of the Quadrilateral Security Dialogue.